XuJiandong/docs-bank/omni_lock.md

 Once the auth to be used is confirmed, we will look for the flag in the designated auth for succeeding operations:

 * When the auth flag is 0x0, a signature must be present in `RcLockWitnessLock`.
-We will used the signature for secp256k1 recoverable signature verification.
+We will use the signature for secp256k1 recoverable signature verification.
 The recovered public key hash using blake160 algorithm, must match the current auth content.

 * When the auth flag is 0xFC, we will check against current transaction, and there must be an input cell, whose lock script matches the auth content when hashed via blake160.